derekmerck/PERSEUS/README.md

 ## Overview

-> Everything old is new again.
+Everything old is new again.
-- Peter Allan, All That Jazz, 1974

 Original test site is at [Rhode Island Hospital](http://www.rhodeislandhospital.org) Emergency Department.